MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 GROMACS/2021.4-cpeGNU-22.06-PLUMED-2.7.4-CPU
 ```

 In some current cases (at least with some recipes of GROMACS), the name of the actual software is dropped out from the module name, and you might only see e.g. `2021.4-cpeGNU-22.06-PLUMED-2.7.4-CPU` for the module name.
-Then use next the name that you actually see on the list for the module.
+Then use the name for the module that you actually see on the list.

 Note the relation between the name of the EasyBuild recipe
 and the module name and version of the module.
 This is only the case though if